jofmi/agentpy/docs/overview.rst

 Agentpy further provides the following functions for analysis:

 - :func:`sobol_sensitivity` performs a Sobol sensitivity analysis.
-- :func:`interactive` generates an interactive widget for paramter variation.
+- :func:`interactive` generates an interactive widget for parameter variation.
 - :func:`animate` generates an animation that can display output over time.
 - :func:`gridplot` visualizes agent positions on a spacial :class:`Grid`.